Team1157/2025_Ranger_Wobbegong/README.md

 4. Submit a pull request with a detailed description of your changes.
 5. I'll merge it into the main branch if everything is okay and it'll become a part of our robot!

-Feel free to open issues for questions.
+Feel free to open issues or just talk to me (ada) for questions.
 Thank you :3